britzl/publicexamples/README.md

 ### Editor
 You can try the examples yourself by [downloading](https://github.com/britzl/publicexamples/archive/master.zip), cloning or forking this repository to a location on disk.
 Open the editor and select to open project From Disk.
 Select the game.project file of the example you wish to open.

-## License
-The examples are released under the same [Terms and Conditions as the Defold editor and service itself](http://www.defold.com/about-terms/).

 ## Credits
 Assets by [Kenney](http://www.kenney.nl)